prateekjoshi565/prateekjoshi565/README.md

 ### Hi there 👋

 I am a data scientist.
-I solve real-world problems using data science and AI.
-I have a passion for learning and sharing my knowledge with others.
-You can read my blogs [here](https://pjoshi15.com/) and feel free to reach out to me to share your thoughts.
+I have a passion for learning and sharing my knowledge.
+You can read my [blog](https://pjoshi15.com/) and watch my [videos](https://www.youtube.com/@pjoshi_15/videos).

 My skills 📊📈
 * Python
 * R Programming
 * Stable Diffusion
 * Generative AI
-* Natural Language Processing (NLP)
-* Streamlit
-* Anvil

-If you found value in something I have created, please feel free to follow me on [Linkedin](https://www.linkedin.com/in/prateek-data-science/)!!
+* Graphics designing with Python

 <!--
 **prateekjoshi565/prateekjoshi565** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.